AC ChievoVerona: Clivense and Serie D restart (2021–current)

 to found a new club himself, which was admitted to Terza Categoria at the very bottom of the Italian football league system; the club, originally named FC Chievo 2021, was then renamed to FC Clivense following a legal warning from AC ChievoVerona.

 On 10 May 2024, Sergio Pellissier and the owners of Clivense, by then in the Serie D league, successfully acquired the logo and naming rights of the original ChievoVerona club in an auction.
 Later on 29 May, Clivense formally changed its denomination to AC ChievoVerona, thus becoming the legal heir to the original club, albeit maintaining white and blue as its colours.
+In the 2025–26 Serie D season, Chievo won the promotion play-offs, but were not admitted into Serie C and remained in the fourth tier.

 Identity

 Crest

 The official crest of the club depicts since 1998 Cangrande della Scala, ruler of Verona during medieval times, the shape of it taking inspiration from a historical statue located in the old town.
 The logo, coloured in yellow and blue, shows the full name of the club and the year of foundation.
 It was confirmed as Chievo's logo after a survey among the club's stakeholder in June 2024.

 Being founded by amateur football lovers in 1929 as an after-work sport club, at that time encouraged by the fascist regime, the first crest of Chievo included a fasces.
 Since 1959, after adopting yellow-blue colours, the club used the shape of a Swiss shield with different official denominations during the years, including some private company names sponsoring the club.
 During the 1980s, president Luigi Campedelli, a businessman owning the cake company Paluani, used the commercial logo of the company as official crest, showing often the full name on the official football shirt.

 Since the 1990s, after reaching professional leagues and after changing the official name into A.C.
 ChievoVerona, the crest included for the first time the shape of Cangrande della Scala and boasted a letter V, symbolizing the pride of representing the whole city.
-In 2001, the logo took its actual aspect including Fraktur font and the foundation year, until its last modernization in 2021.
+In 2001, the logo took its current form including Fraktur font and the foundation year, until its last modernization in 2021.

-In the period 2001-2021 an alternative logo, representing a white ladder on a burgundy background, was in use both on shirts and club's activities, inspired by the historical logo of the Province of Verona and already used by the club in the 1930s after winning the province champion's title in the local leagues.
+In the period 2001–2021, an alternative logo, representing a white ladder on a burgundy background, was in use both on shirts and club's activities, inspired by the historical logo of the Province of Verona and already used by the club in the 1930s after winning the province champion's title in the local leagues.

 This is a gallery of the evolution of Chievo's crest since its foundation: